ericbets/danby/README.md

 Danby
 ===================

-Use grpc microservices from the browser.
+Lightweight approach to grpc microservices in the browser.

 Usage
 --------